vanderby/SonarQube-AzureAppService/README.md

 | sonar.jdbc.url | jdbc:sqlserver://AzureSQLDatabaseServer.database.windows.net:1433;database=DatabaseName;encrypt=true; |
 | sonar.jdbc.username | SqlUserLogin |
 | sonar.jdbc.password | SqlUserLoginPassword |

-Note: All configurations in the sonar.properties file are commented out by the powershell script [HttpPlatformHandlerStartup](wwwroot/HttpPlatformHandlerStartup.ps1) on startup.
-To change the sonar properties add the environment variables to the application settings on azure on the configuration page(e.g. Name:sonar.jdbc.password).

 ## Alternative Hosting Methods
 Some alternative hosting methods are below with the relevant links.